Why We Do Hard Things: Bikepacking in the Wind River Mountains

 On Saturday morning the sun made a cameo appearance and we didn’t see it again all day.
 On top of that – the day started with a steep uphill on a bed of scree.

 Then it started raining.
 I sat down in the rubble and cried.
 Me: “I don’t always want to do something hard.
 This is like my life, uphill all the time with lots of loose rocks.
 I want this summer to be easy….”
-(Waaaaah, poor me.)
+(Waaaaah, poor me.).
+Well duh, this summer was already easier than last without cancer treatment!

 I took a slug of whiskey and ate a snickers bar.
 Yes, before noon.
 Then I remembered something I heard Iohan Gueorguiev say on one of his See the World episodes.
 Something about not getting frustrated because he “chooses to be here.”